Drapadon-us/DigyttPlace/README.md

 # ty jalen for the code lmfao

+Do you want to run your own r/place?
 I know rummaging through the code was hard for me to figure out, so here's how!

 Here's how!